 BOBBY BROWN AKA THE HUFF SH*T

 These are the types of affiliate programs I would steer clear of either because of poor payout or simply because I don’t believe in what they are selling:

 Green Cultured Cannabis College/Cannabis Training University (or any type of cannabis college): Look, your online degree from a cannabis college is worth and will continue to remain worth diddly squat.
 You do not need a cannabis college degree to enter or be successful within the industry but you might need a college degree or some sort of vocation.
 Don’t fall for this.
 Spend the money you would have wasted on bullshit powerpoint presentations on business management night classes at your local community college instead.

-For a great article that lists other worthwhile and not-so worthwhile cannabis affiliate programs click this link here.
+I have a more comprehensive list of the best and worst cannabis affiliate programs if you click this link here.
 Got questions?
 Feel free to ask them in the comment section (or leave them in my inbox) and I’ll answer them as soon as I can!

 My name is Petey Wheatstraw, also known as Charles Stevens.
 I’m an avid marijuana smoker, writer, devoted father and non-profit minion– not necessarily in that order.
 A Chicago native I’ve lived off and on in the Bay Area since 1996.
 Seven years ago I finally settled here to capture the changing face of our communities.